Culture

 Do we cover and celebrate all festivals equally?
 We have six weeks to build to Christmas but invest just one day for many celebrations like Diwali.
 How many festivals are celebrated without us knowing about them?
 Do we know which is a religious and which is a cultural festival?
 What is on our radar and what isn’t?
 Whilst we can’t celebrate everything in the same way as Christmas, starting those lines of enquiry by involving the parents and telling us more will be an investment with a solid impact!
 Parents as the ‘experts’ are still such underutilised resources when it comes to diversity and inclusion within education.
 Something as simple as a table with a range of global objects and artefacts (ask the parents to bring in items and provide information) will generate valuable conversations and make children and parents feel represented and validate their heritage and identity.
 So much learning can be developed from this simple idea.

-, be informed, be fluid and allow us to challenge ourselves in order to move out of our comfort zone – only then can we make the real changes we need to be truly inclusive to all our children and families.
+Everything we do must come from a place of knowledge, be informed, be fluid and allow us to challenge ourselves in order to move out of our comfort zone – only then can we make the real changes we need to be truly inclusive to all our children and families.
 In the current climate of Black Lives Matters and all the hard right -wing rhetoric in society – we have a responsibility to ensure that we create a balanced and a truly equal environment which offers well thought out opportunities for all our children to feel like that they belong and that they are see and are integral part of our community and society.

 Child Rights Partners, An Introduction to Children’s Rights in Practice, 2016 UNICEF UK states: